Making a Silver Mirror

 Equation 1 Ag+ + 1e → Ag

-Equation 1 shows the reduction of silver ions, which always have a +1 charge.
-The silver ion combines with one electron to become a neutral silver atom.
+Equation 1 shows the reduction of a silver ion, which has a +1 charge, to become a neutral silver atom.
 This is a so-called half-reaction, showing only the reduction.
 The process of oxidation is when an atom, ion, or molecule loses one or more electrons.
 All reduction half-reactions must be coupled with an oxidation to provide the electron(s).
-In the reaction that creates the silver mirror it is the aldose sugar molecule glucose which provides the electron.
+In the reaction that creates the silver mirror the aldose sugar molecule glucose provides the electron.

 In order to create a mirror, however, it is not sufficient to mix solutions of silver ions and glucose.
 When those two substances are mixed the result is a fine powdered form of metallic silver which settles to the bottom of the test tube.
 No mirror forms.
 The problem is that the reaction is too fast: the silver ions do not have enough time to find their way to the wall of the test tube before they are reduced to metallic form.
 Because of this, some additional steps are required.